wskinner/lsmt/Readme.md

 # Why should I use this instead of ${other database}
 I built this because I wanted to learn how LSM trees work.
 You probably shouldn't use it for anything!

+## TODO
+- Add global bloom filter for faster `get()` on nonexistent keys.
+- Interval tree for index.
+Reads are currently bottlenecked by key range lookups.
+- Move memtable off heap.
+This should reduce GC pressure in write-heavy workloads.
+- Add more JMH benchmarks for different scenarios including random reads and writes.